 “As pupil leader I will help everyone follow the school rules by setting a good example.”

-“I’m excited to be a pupil leader because I want to help my friends and other children, especially if they are feeling lonely or upset.”
+“I’m excited because I want to help my friends and other children, especially if they are feeling lonely or upset.”

 Look at the fantastic pictures our Year 1 pupil leaders and their buddies did for the residents of Willow Rose Care Home.